MedAmineMokrani/bigdata_project/readme.md

 To initiate the Hive Metastore server, you need to manually start it within the Hive container using the following command, Failure to do so will prevent you from writing Hive tables using Spark and visualizing databases in Hue.
 - hive --service metastore

-If you do not receive any response while executing any jupyter notebook, please restart the kernel.
+1 - If you do not receive any response while executing any jupyter notebook, please restart the kernel.

+2 - You must Stop SparkSession before executing another notebook, except when dealing with streaming processing.

+## How to Use:

 Clone the repository:

 - git clone https://github.com/your/repository.git
   cd repository

 Build and run the Docker containers: